 Even if you haven’t visited Cinque Terre you’ve probably been enchanted by those images of pastel coloured houses backed by green vineyards, packed closely on the rocky coastline with their windows looking out to sea.
 This string of five small villages in Liguria seems to be on everyone’s bucket list, epitomising the charm and beauty of the Italian coastline.
-Of course you could take a week to see everything, but for those with limited time there is a way to see Cinque Terre in one day if you take a day tour from Florence, like the one offered by Ciao Florence.
+Of course you could take a week to see everything, but for those with limited time there is a way to see if you take a day tour from Florence, like the one offered by Ciao Florence.

 How to get from Florence to Cinque Terre